On Exhibit: Opening and ongoing | Milford Mirror

 MUSEUMS

 * The Aldrich Contemporary Art Museum, open Sun., Mon., Wed., Thurs., and Fri., 12-5; and Sat., 10-5; $10/adults and $5/srs.; free adm. for full-time teachers and students in grades K-12, and for active-service military families; free adm. third Saturdays; 258 Main St., Ridgefield, 203-438-4519, aldrichart.org.
 Contemporary Social Series will be highlighting Connecticut’s local food and spirits scene.
 Contemporary Socials, Nov.
 2. The Domestic Plane: New Perspectives on Tabletop Art Objects, through Jan.
 13, 2019.
 It is a meta-group exhibition in five chapters — organized by five curators, including more than seventy artists — that will feature tabletop art objects from the twentieth and twenty-first centuries.
 The experience could be likened to theatre, as viewers encounter objects that interact with each other, their audience, their setting, forging relationships to be examined and meanings to be discovered in their adventurous methods of display.
 The chapters include Objects Like Us, Kitchen Arrangement, On Edge, ALMOST EVERYTHING ON THE TABLE and Handheld.
+Spinning a Yarn: A Collaborative Performance by Analia Segal and David Thomson, Sept.
+23, 12:30 p.m.
+Tickets $20-$25.
 Aldrich Undercover art sale, Sept.
 29, 7-9 p.m.

 *The Bruce Museum, One Museum Drive, Greenwich; brucemuseum.org or 203-869-0376: $7/adults, $6/students and seniors, free/under 5, free adm. for all on Tuesdays; every Tues., 1:30 p.m., and Fri., 12:30 p.m., Docent-led Exhibition Tour; Marine Tank Animal Feeding, every Tues. and Fri., 2:30-2:45 p.m.
 Wild Bees: Photographs by Paula Sharp and Ross Eatman, through Nov.
 11. Info: email [email protected] A Continuous Thread: Navajo Weaving Tradition, through Nov.
 25. ReTooled: Highlights from the Hechinger Collection, Sept.
 22 through Dec.
 30.